Hussain-7/npm-custom-hook/use-custom-hook/readme.md

 <!-- Readme for use custom hook -->

-# useCustomHook
+# useViewportHook

-A custom hook template for React.
+A custom viewport hook for React.

 ## 🚀 Getting Started